idarahu/DE-project/Design.md

 Because data is the core of the data pipeline in the first chapter of the design document, the dataset given for this project is briefly introduced.
 Also, the main ideas and concepts, together with some examples of how the data will be enriched and transformed before loading it into the data warehouse (DWH) and a graph database (DB), are covered.
 In the second part of the document, the DWH schema and BI queries that this DWH will answer are discussed.
 And last but not least, in the third part, all the information about graph DB, including entities and relationships together with relevant queries, is considered.

 ## Data
 ArXiv is the open-access archive for scholarly articles from a wide range of different scientific fields.
-The dataset given for the project contains metadata of the original ArXiv data, i.e. metadata of papers in the ArXiv.
+The dataset given for the project contains metadata of the original arXiv data, i.e. metadata of papers in the arXiv.
 The metadata is given in JSON format and contains the following fields:
-- id – publication ArXiv ID
+- id – publication arXiv ID
 - submitter – the name of the person who submitted the paper/corresponding author
 - authors – list of the names of the authors of the paper (in some cases, this field includes additional information about the affiliations of the authors)
 - title – the title of the publication